 Moth photographs on this page are all copyright of Andy Harding.

-This Scarce Bordered Straw moth trapped overnight at Holmisdale is believed to be the first ever record for this species on the Isle of Skye (Andy Harding).
+This pearly underwing moth trapped last night at Lower Milovaig is only the second ever record of this species on the Isle of Skye (Alison Stables).

 n.b.
 All of the moths that Andy logged are called macro-moths, so the list does not include the many tiny, but often beautiful, micro-moths, which were also attracted to the trap.